This article has links to products and services we love, which we may make commission from.

 One of my favorite things to do in the fall when I lived in NYC was to go to the Union Square Farmer’s Market.

-This is a great place to pick up your regular produce and get plants, baked goods and find something new to try.
+This is a great place to pick up your regular produce and baked goods, buy some plants, and maybe find something new to try.

 19. Visit the (Indoor) Brooklyn Flea